On Diffusion Modeling for Anomaly Detection: Conclusion

 \section{Conclusion}

-This paper investigates the applicability of diffusion modeling for unsupervised and semi-supervised anomaly detection.
-We make several observations on the application of denoising diffusion probabilistic models (DDPMs) to anomaly detection.
-Firstly, we identify certain design choices in DDPMs for this task that is somewhat arbitrary but significantly affect performance.
-Secondly, while DDPMs offer expressivity and interpretability, they have a substantial computational cost compared to existing parametric techniques.
-Finally, we observe that for this application, DDPM is used to estimate the distance between the input and its ``denoised reconstruction''; one could directly perform this estimate.
-We first derive an analytical expression for the distribution of diffusion times given a noisy input, which we find to follow an inverse Gamma distribution.
-This forms the basis for our non-parametric approach that accurately predicts the diffusion time but does not scale to high-dimensional data or large datasets.
-We then introduce a parametric approach that utilizes a deep neural network for its generalization capabilities and fast inference time.
-We evaluate the effectiveness of DTPM on ADBench, a benchmark comprising popular anomaly detection datasets.
-Our results demonstrate competitive performance compared to prior work while achieving substantial improvements in inference time by several orders of magnitude.
-Furthermore, we delve into the interpretability of predictions made by both DDPM and DTPM, highlighting the advantages and distinctions between the two methods.
-Overall, our findings establish diffusion-based anomaly detection as an interpretable and scalable alternative to traditional and recent deep-learning techniques.
+This paper investigates the applicability of diffusion modelling for unsupervised and semi-supervised anomaly detection.
+We observe that specific design choices in DDPMs, although somewhat arbitrary, significantly influence their performance.
+Despite the expressivity and interpretability of DDPMs, they come with notable computational overhead compared to existing parametric techniques.
+For anomaly detection, DDPM essentially estimates the distance between the input and its ``denoised reconstruction''; we observe that one could directly produce this estimate, or equivalently estimate the diffusion time.
+We first observe that the distribution of diffusion time given a noisy input, follows an inverse Gamma distribution.
+This forms the basis for our non-parametric approach that accurately predicts the diffusion time and turns out to create the same anomaly score ranking as kNN.
+A subsequent parametric strategy leverages a deep neural network, harnessing its generalization and rapid inference capabilities for large datasets.
+We evaluate the effectiveness of DTE on ADBench, a benchmark comprising popular anomaly detection datasets.
+Our results demonstrate competitive performance compared to prior work while improving the inference time by several orders of magnitude.
+Furthermore, we find that using pre-trained embeddings for images considerably improves the performance of diffusion-based methods, showing the potential advantage of using latent space diffusion.